ASL-XZY/DVG-CL/README.md

 # DVG-CL: Dual-view Graph Contrastive Learning for Multivariate Time Series Classification

-This repository provides the official implementation of the **DVG-CL** model for multivariate time series classification Our paper is currently under review at Neural Networks (NN).
+This repository provides the official implementation of the **DVG-CL** model for multivariate time series classification.

+Our paper is currently under review at Neural Networks (NN).

 ## 🔧 Environment